digdir/designsystemet/README.md

 ### Storybook

-See [Storybook](https://digdir.github.io/designsystem/) for overview of available components
+We use Storybook to develop and test our React components.
+Check it out [here](https://digdir.github.io/designsystem/).

-### Storefront (Coming soon!)
+### Storefront

-Here you will find everything you need to start using the designsystem.
+Learn everything you need to get started with the design system at [designsystemet.no](https://designsystemet.no).

 ---